kiranmaragoni/Student-Application/1_Requirements/Readme.md

 ## Defining Our System

 This app or interface extend fair contains the University name and student list.
-The client has got to access the student information to edit , update, deltete, to view
+The client has got to access the student information to edit , update, deltete, to view indvidual student profile and edit.